J. C. Leyendecker: After 1902: New York City and New Rochelle

-After relocating to New York City in 1902, Leyendecker continued illustrating books, magazine covers and interiors, posters, and advertisements for a wide range increasingly prominent clients.
+After relocating to New York City in 1902, Leyendecker continued illustrating books, magazine covers and interiors, posters, and advertisements for a wide range of increasingly prominent clients.

-His illustrations for men's product advertising, pulp magazines, and college posters earned him a reputation as specialist in illustrations of men.
-Major clients included the Philadelphia suitmaker A. B. Kirschbaum, Wick Fancy Hat Bands, Gillette Safety Razors, E. Howard & Co. watches, Ivory Soap, Williams Shaving Cream, Karo Corn Syrup, Kingsford's Corn Starch, Interwoven socks, B. Kuppenheimer & Co., Cooper Underwear, and Cluett Peabody & Company, maker of Arrow brand shirts and detachable shirt collars and cuffs.
+His illustrations for men's product advertising, pulp magazines, and college posters earned him a reputation as a specialist in illustrations of men.
+Major clients included the Philadelphia suitmaker A. B. Kirschbaum, Wick Fancy Hat Bands, Gillette Safety Razors, E. Howard & Co. watches, Ivory Soap, Williams Shaving Cream, Karo Corn Syrup, Kingsford's Corn Starch, Interwoven socks, B. Kuppenheimer & Co., Cooper Underwear, and Cluett Peabody & Company, the maker of Arrow brand shirts and detachable collars and cuffs.

-The male models who appeared in Leyendecker's 1907–30 illustrations for Arrow shirt and collar ads were often referred to as "the" Arrow Collar Man.
-But a number of different men served as models, and some developed successful careers in theater, film, and television.
-Among the models were Brian Donlevy, Fredric March, Jack Mulhall, Neil Hamilton, Ralph Forbes, and Reed Howes.
+The male models who appeared in Leyendecker's illustrations for Arrow shirt and collar ads between 1907 and 1930 were often referred to as "the" Arrow Collar Man, but a number of different men served as models, and some went on to develop successful careers in theater, film, and television.
+Among them were Brian Donlevy, Fredric March, Jack Mulhall, Neil Hamilton, Ralph Forbes, and Reed Howes.

 Among the men who modeled most frequently for Leyendecker was the Canadian-born Charles A. Beach (1881–1954).
 In 1903 Beach went to the artist's New York studio looking for modeling work.
 Beach subsequently appeared in many of Leyendecker's illustrations.
 The two enjoyed a nearly 50-year professional and personal relationship.
-Many Leyendecker biographers have described that relationship as having a romantic and sexual dimension.
+Many Leyendecker acquaintances, family members, and biographers have described the relationship between the two as having a romantic and sexual dimension.

 Another important Leyendecker client was Kellogg's cereals.
-As part of a major advertising campaign, he painted a series of twenty different images of children eating Kellogg's Corn Flakes.
+Beginning in 1912, as part of a major advertising campaign, he painted a series of twenty different images of children eating Kellogg's Corn Flakes.

 During the First and Second World Wars, Leyendecker painted military recruitment posters and war bonds posters for the U.S. government.

-Leyendecker home on Mount Tom Road, (48), in New Rochelle, New York, which still exists today as Mount Tom Day Camp.
+Leyendecker's home on Mount Tom Road in New Rochelle, New York.

 Decline of career

 After 1930, Leyendecker's career began to slow, perhaps in reaction to the popularity of his work in the previous decade or as a result of the economic downturn following the Wall Street Crash of 1929.

-Around 1930–31, Cluett Peabody & Company ceased using Leyendecker's illustrations in its advertisements for Arrow collars and shirts.
+Around 1930-1931, Cluett Peabody & Company ceased using Leyendecker's illustrations in its advertisements for Arrow collars and shirts.
 In 1936, George Horace Lorimer, the famous editor at the Saturday Evening Post, retired and was replaced by Wesley Winans Stout (1937–1942) and then Ben Hibbs (1942–1962), both of whom rarely commissioned Leyendecker to illustrate covers.
-Leyendecker's last cover for the Saturday Evening Post was of a New Year Baby for the January 2, 1943, issue.
+Leyendecker's last cover for the Saturday Evening Post was of a New Year Baby for the January 2nd, 1943, issue.

 New commissions were fewer in the 1930s and 1940s.
 These included posters for the United States Department of War, in which Leyendecker depicted commanding officers of the armed forces encouraging the purchases of bonds to support the nation's efforts in World War II.